The New American Theatre

 • Participation is by invitation/audition.

-• Please email your headshot/resume and proof of COVID vaccination to Jeannine@NewAmericanTheatre.com
+• Please email your headshot/resume to [email protected]

 • If asked to audition, you will be asked to submit a short self-taped monologue (under two minutes).